Dota2ProTips

 Prognosticate

-Oracle will predict and announce to allies, where the next power rune will spawn (top or bottom).
+Oracle will predict and announce to allies, where the next power rune will spawn (top or bottom) as well as Roshan's exact respawn time.

 Fortune's End